andyelu/Auto-YT-to-Spotify/README.md

 **Please visit this URL to authorize this application:**

 Visit that URL and login to your YouTube account.
 Copy the item it provides you and paste it back into your terminal.

+If you are getting an error, trying running this (depending on when you installed it, the youtube DL library may be the cause):

+**pip install --upgrade --force-reinstall "git+https://github.com/ytdl-org/youtube-dl.git"**